bhushantile20/RunEv/README.md

 <<<<<<< HEAD
-# RunEv Charging Service providerApp (MERN Stack)
-The Fuel Station Delivery App is a comprehensive application developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It is designed to simplify and optimize the process of fuel delivery for fuel station owners and customers.
+RunEV – EV Charging Service Provider App (MERN Stack) RunEV is a full-stack web application developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+It is designed to streamline the process of discovering, booking, and managing EV (Electric Vehicle) charging services for both service providers and EV users.

-## Features
+Key Features
-- User Registration and Authentication: Users can create accounts, log in securely, and manage their profile information.
+User Registration and Authentication: Allows users to sign up, log in securely, and manage their account details.

-- Fuel Station Management: Fuel station owners can register their stations, update fuel availability, pricing, and manage delivery schedules.
+Charging Station Management: Service providers can register their EV stations, manage charging slots, update pricing, and track usage.

-- Fuel Ordering: Customers can browse registered fuel stations, view fuel availability, pricing, and place orders for fuel delivery.
-- Secure Payment Integration: Integration with secure payment gateways enables customers to make online payments for their fuel orders.
-- Real-time Order Tracking: Customers can track the status of their fuel orders in real-time, from confirmation to dispatch and delivery.
-- Notifications: Automated notifications and updates keep customers informed about order status, delivery schedules, and any changes.
-- Ratings and Reviews: Users can provide feedback and ratings on their fuel delivery experience, helping fuel station owners improve their services.
+EV Charging Booking: EV owners can locate nearby charging stations, view real-time availability, and book charging slots in advance.

+Google Maps Integration: Displays station locations using Google Maps API to help users easily find and navigate to stations.

+AI-based Load Prediction (via Gemini API): Predicts station load and suggests optimal charging time using AI integration.

+Secure Online Payments: Users can pay for charging services through integrated, secure payment gateways.

+Real-time Slot Tracking: View live status of booked slots — whether charging is in progress, completed, or pending.

+Notifications & Reminders: Sends alerts for upcoming bookings, charging completion, and station availability.

+Ratings and Feedback System: EV users can rate their experience and share feedback, aiding service quality improvements.